ihoorados/MoviedbApp/README.md

 # MoviedbApp

-This is an iOS application that allows users to browse and discover movies from The Movie Database [TMDb](https://www.themoviedb.org).
+This is an iOS application that allows users to search movies from The Movie Database [TMDb](https://www.themoviedb.org).
 Built following best practices in software development, this app is designed with Clean Architecture and utilizes the MVVM design pattern, ensuring a well-organized and maintainable codebase.

 ## Architecture Overview